Skip to main content

 Month 2Complete the 30-day backtesting challengeDiscover your optimal settings

-Finally, set up some price alerts.
+Finally, set up price alerts.
 Choose 5 to 10 different assets and create alerts for your chosen EMA crossover signals.
-When the alert pops up, take a look at the chart and assess the setup.
+When the alert pops up, look at the chart and assess the setup.
 This trains you to recognize good opportunities without the pressure of having money on the line.
-It’s all about building your eye for the pattern and the discipline you need to trade it consistently.